xAPI-vle/xAPI-vle-recipe/recipes/assignment-submitted.md

 ### Object
 The object defines the activity that has been completed.
+[Examples of valid object.definition vocabulary on Activity objectTypes](/common_statements.md#object) can be found on the vocab page.

 ``` javascript